DUNCAN FLETCHER - FOUNDER, EXECUTIVE DIRECTOR

-Kelsey Puckett works for Game Change in a production and content development role.
-A graduate of Michigan State University, she has worked for ESPN in studio on College Football and College Basketball and field productions such as Champions Classic and Frozen Four.
-She also worked for ESPN U Campus Connection and CBS Lansing.
-Her skill set includes producing, shooting, editing, writing, social media and graphic design.
+Kelsey works for Game Change in a production and content development role.
+A graduate of Michigan State University, she has worked for ESPN in studio on College Football and College Basketball and field productions such as Champions Classic and Frozen Four, ESPN U Campus Connection and CBS Lansing.
+Her skill set includes producing, shooting, editing, writing, and graphic design.

 Christopher Henry currently works in talent development in J.P.
 Morgan’s Corporate & Investment Bank.
 In this role he designs programs and systems to ensure the CIB is strategic in its approach to managing and developing talent.
 Prior to assuming this role in 2010, he was Vice President of Player Development for the National Football League.
 His role was to ensure the successful transition of NFL players into and out of professional football by administering a continuum of programs and services designed to assist active and practice squad players to succeed in their lives off-the-field.